 - Permanent disabilities

-These injuries are likely to require ongoing medical care, so the cost of treatment will exceed $30,000.
+These injuries will likely require ongoing medical care, so the cost of treatment will exceed $30,000.
 That means the minimum insurance requirements will be of little help in severe crashes.
 Additionally, cars continue to get more expensive, so the minimum property damage liability limit may be surpassed if the car is totaled.

 What to Do When Your Claim Exceeds Policy Limits

 If you do not have underinsured motorist coverage or the claim surpasses the at-fault driver’s insurance limits and your underinsured motorist coverage, you have the option of filing a personal injury lawsuit against the at-fault driver.
-To file a successful personal injury lawsuit against another driver, you must prove that they were negligent in causing the collision.
+To file a successful personal injury lawsuit against another driver, you must prove they were negligent in causing the collision.